John Cobb (racing driver): Racing and speed records career

-Driving the piston-engined, wheel-driven Railton Special, he broke the World Land Speed Record at Bonneville salt flats on 15 September 1938 by achieving 350 miles per hour.
+Driving the piston-engined, wheel-driven Railton Special, he also broke the World Land Speed Record at Bonneville salt flats on 15 September 1938 by achieving 350 miles per hour.
 He broke it a second time at the same site on 23 August 1939, achieving 369 miles per hour.

 Cobb was inducted into the Motorsports Hall of Fame of America in 2021 for all his achievements in motorsports.

 War service

-During World War II, he served as an officer in the Royal Air Force, and between 1943 and 1945 served with the Air Transport Auxiliary, being demobilised with the rank of Squadron Leader.
+During World War II, Cobb served as an officer in the Royal Air Force, and between 1943 and 1945 served with the Air Transport Auxiliary, being demobilised with the rank of Squadron Leader.
 He made an (uncredited) appearance in the wartime propaganda film Target for Tonight (1941).